zikrnet/LITA_Class/README.md

 Use a new worksheet on Excel to do this, since it can take some time to figure out properly.
 In the worksheet, go to Insert>PivotTable, and enter the name of your table.

 Arrange the table fields depending on what you want to see.
 Now you can insert a PivotChart based on the PivotTable.
 You could also go with a pie chart, bar graph, Gantt chart, waterfall chart, stacked column chart, line graph, and more.
 ---

+---
+## MICROSOFT EXCEL - DATA ENTRY IN EXCEL
+Data Entry Form is a form that helps to enter the data with the help of a form in which the data can be added, searched, and previous data can be deleted.

 oft Excel [Download Here](https://www.microsoft.com)
   1. Data Cleaning